shushen/dpdk-ovs/docs/02_Using_Intel_DPDK_vSwitch.md

 The IVSHM manager provides a flexible and easy to use interface that allows multiple combinations regarding what Intel® DPDK objects are shared with the guests.
 Only the port names specified in `ovs-dpdk` are needed.
 The utility will query the `ovs-dpdk` internal configuration and collect all Intel® DPDK ring and memzone information associated with the ports being shared.
 Finally, it will create the metadata and a command line to be used when running QEMU processes (i.e. starting guests).
 These command lines will be printed to the screen and stored in temporary files - one per guest - under the `/tmp` directory (for automation purposes).

-There are a some points to note about the IVSHM manager utility.
+There are some points to note about the IVSHM manager utility.
 Firstly, it must always be executed after `ovs-dpdk` is up and running and all ports have been both added *and* configured.
 An attempt to run it before this may cause undesired behavior.
 Secondly, it must be run as an Intel® DPDK secondary process.
 Failing to do so will cause the utility to exit with an error.

 ### Args